hidesoon/evelearning/README.md

 Question is can we do something for the game data?
 If we have the data, can we use them wisely?

-There are various data, and enabled diverse approach to use the data.
+There are various data, and enabled diverse approachs to use the data.
 Here we select one path that we think would be fun, useful, and not too hard to finish.

 ### Case study